perchlabs/webird/README.md

 ```

 ### Poedit Localization editor:
 In order to modify the localization messages you will need to configure the [Poedit](http://poedit.net/) GNU gettext frontend since it does not come with the tools necessary to parse Volt and Vue templates.
-The provision script will have installed a nodejs script called xgettext-template.
+The provision script will have installed a node script called xgettext-template.

 ##### Poedit Configuration Instructions:
 Go to File - Preferences... in Poedit and add a new parser in the Parsers tab: